Slow-roll approximation in quantum cosmology: No-boundary instantons

 \subsubsection{Approximately Euclidean regime}

 We begin by solving the EOM \eqref{FriedmannEQ}-\eqref{scalarfieldEQ} subject to NB ``initial'' conditions in a regime around $z = 0$, for arbitrary $\phi_0 \in \C$.
-We generalize the notation of \S\ref{dSMSP} to $H(\phi) \equiv \sqrt{V(\phi)/3}$, and define a subscript `0' on a variable to mean that it is evaluated at $\phi_0$.
+We generalize the notation of \S\ref{dSMSP} to and define a subscript `0' on a variable to mean that it is evaluated at $\phi_0$.
 Expanding $a(z)$ and $\phi(z)$ in powers of $z$ and solving the equations order by order reveals the following structure:

-In these equations $\{ c_n \}$ and $\{ d_n \}$ are sequences of rational numbers of decreasing magnitude, with $c_0 = d_0 = 1$.
+In these equations $( c_n )$ and $( d_n )$ are sequences of rational numbers of decreasing magnitude, with $c_0 = d_0 = 1$.
 We will discuss these sequences in more detail below.
-The notation $\mathcal{O},\mathcal{O}'(\varepsilon^k)$ signifies a homogeneous polynomial of order $k$ in (specific powers of) the (``potential'' \cite{Liddle:1994dx}) slow roll parameters, which we define for $n \geq 1$ as
+The notation $\mathcal{O},\mathcal{O}'(\varepsilon^k)$ signifies a homogeneous polynomial of order $k$ in specific powers of the (``potential'' \cite{Liddle:1994dx}) slow-roll parameters, which we define for $n \geq 1$ as